 A matter of space and time

-If you could indeed survive the passage through a black hole’s ‘event horizon’ – the point of no return for in-falling matter and light – what you would see and what would happen to you would depend on precisely when you fell into the hole.
+Imagine you could indeed survive the fall into a black hole and the passage through a black hole’s ‘event horizon’ – the point of no return for in-falling matter and light.

 This is because the interiors of black holes evolve with time.